How to Optimize Your Life for Quality

 And then it hit me:

-The secret lubricant that allows quantity to slide into real quality is consciously choosing and trying to improve a specific aspect of a skill each time and being honest with yourself about how well it went and how to do it better — to focus specifically on learning a new process, skill, or feature, improving an existing process, skill, or feature, or incorporating a new process, skill, or feature.
-And then giving yourself honest feedback.
+You need to focus specifically on learning a new process, skill, or feature, improving an existing process, skill, or feature, or incorporating a new process, skill, or feature.
+And then give yourself honest feedback.

 Simple.
 Not easy.